"But no one knows the date and hour when the end will be ...."

 (Note: Thanks to the scientific insights God has given us, we now know that billions of years were needed to create our Earth.
-[By no means all Christians accept this, but most do.]
-Therefore, we could perhaps also interpret Genesis chapter 1 to mean seven billion years?
-However, we are focusing here on a small part of that time, and so need to reckon the timescale in something more closely related to "days.")
+[By no means all Christians accept this, but a substantial proportion do.]
+Therefore, it is possible that another interpretation applies to the whole Creation work of our planet.
+In this reading, does the account of the Creation "Week" in Genesis 1:1-2:3 actually mean seven billion years?
+Maybe.
+However, we are focusing here on a small, latter part of that time, and so need to see how the total timescale can have an additional, narrower viewpoint - more closely related to "days.")

-The second chapter of Genesis retells the Creation Events - giving a different emphasis.
+The second chapter of Genesis goes on to retell the Creation Events - giving a different emphasis.
 Adam and Eve are introduced to us, and so is the Garden of Eden, the idyllic setting God made for them.

 Taking these first two chapters of Genesis together then, is God showing us how long it took to create a Paradise?
 In other words, is God signaling that the Garden of Eden was made in seven of God's "Days," or seven millennia?
-And since that Paradise was so quickly lost, is it not reasonable for us to hope that a more enduring Paradise would be established later on?
+And since that Paradise seemed to be quickly lost, is it not reasonable for us to hope that a more enduring Paradise would be established later on?
 And what better point in time than after a further seven millennia have passed?

 The new Paradise will begin when Christ returns.
 So if seven millennia are required before Paradise lost can be turned into Paradise regained, then aren't we also saying that seven millennia must elapse between the "days of Adam" and the Reign of Christ in Glory?

-That leaves five for the number of millennia between Adam and the Coming of Christ to Bethlehem.
+That leaves five for the number of millennia between Adam and the rising of Christ from the grave.
 Is this possible?
-Could the span of time between the start of the Old Testament chronicle and that of the New be as long as five millennia?
+Could the span of time between the start of the Old Testament chronicle and that of the New Kingdom be as long as five millennia?